discordbump/docs/docs/intro.md

         <DiscordEmbedField fieldTitle="🕑 Next Bump:">
           <strong>You can bump again in 1 hour.</strong>
         </DiscordEmbedField>
       <span slot="footer">Do you want to be reminded when you can bump again?
-React with ⏰ to this message and Corrupt Bump will let you know once the cooldown is over.</span>
+React with ⏰ to this message and Vertex Bump will let you know once the cooldown is over.</span>
       </DiscordEmbedFields>
     </DiscordEmbed>
 		<template reactions>